 Susan has successfully processed Family Based Petitions, Fiance/e Visas, H-1B, H-1B1, E-2, E-3, L-1A, L-1B, O, P and TN visas.
 She has also submitted successful EB-1 petitions and has been asked to respond to requests for evidence on petitions she was not originally involved in.
 Of the business based visas she has applied for, she has covered novel issues including applying for a cap-subject H1B visa concurrent to a cap-exempt H1B (after H1B master’s and non-master’s numbers were exhausted) and arguing successfully for a university affiliation for an otherwise cap-subject and previously denied petitioner.
 She enjoys writing applications for extraordinary aliens and outstanding researchers.
 In a challenging case, Susan was able to petition for a change of status to L-1A from L-1B one the eve of the 5th year L-1B cap without any government requests for further evidence.

 Susan is a community leader and is a longtime member of the FBI Jacksonville’s Multicultural Committee.
 She works to build community partnerships and close the divide between law enforcement and the citizens they serve.

 Susan is a nationally recognized speaker and writer.
 She is a front page featured Huffington Post writer on immigration issues and has submitted Congressional Testimony on humanitarian immigration issues.
 She has worked with the Senate Judiciary Committee on business immigration and has testified as an expert on immigration compliance.
 Susan has spoken at national anti-fraud conventions, immigration law conferences and law schools.
-She has been featured on First Coast News, the St. Augustine Record and has been written about in Breitbart News and the Daily Beast.
+She has been featured on First Coast News, the St. Augustine Record and has been written about in the Daily Beast.